Skip to main content

 Define the outbound SMS list

-To start a batch of SMS messages, create a new item on the Widgets page under the Outbound SMS CSV files column containing your CSV data.
+To start a batch of SMS messages, create a new item on the Workflow Builder page under the Outbound SMS CSV files column containing your CSV data.

-1. Navigate to the Widgets page in the Builder.
+1. Navigate to the Workflow Builder page in the Builder.

 2. Locate the Outbound SMS CSV files column.